department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2022-appts-list-usability/Conversation-guide.md

 Before we start, a few things I want to mention:

-- **This entire session should take about 1 hour.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
+- **This entire session should take about 1 hour.**
+    -  I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
-- **In this session, we want to hear your honest opinions.** We are not testing your ability.
-We just want to improve these tools to better meet Veteran's needs.
-I will not be offended by any opinions you express, and I welcome your feedback.
+- **In this session, we want to hear your honest opinions.**
+    - We are not testing your ability.
+    - We just want to improve these tools to better meet Veteran's needs.
+    - I will not be offended by any opinions you express, and I welcome your feedback.
-- **You'll be interacting with a prototypes and a demo tool.** This is a demo tool that may not function exactly the way you expect.
-Some areas of the prototype will be clickable, and some will not.
-Since it's a demo, none of your actions will affect your actual VA information or benefits.
+- **You'll be interacting with a prototypes and a demo tool.**
+    - This is a demo tool that may not function exactly the way you expect.
+    - Some areas of the prototype will be clickable, and some will not.
+    - Since it's a demo, none of your actions will affect your actual VA information or benefits.
 - **If for any reason and at any time you want to stop the session, please let me know.**
-- **Are you comfortable if I record my screen and audio as we talk today?** We use the recordings to confirm that we have captured your opinions accurately.
-The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly.
+- **Are you comfortable if I record my screen and audio as we talk today?**
+    - We use the recordings to confirm that we have captured your opinions accurately.
+    - The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly.
-    - If yes: **Once I start recording, I am going to confirm that you are ok with me recording this session once more.**

 *Start recording.*